-You were announced as a new patron for our charity at our Thank You Evening this month.
+Earlier this year at our Thank You Evening, it was announced that you had become a new Patron for our charity.
 How did it feel to be given this prestigious role for Prevent Breast Cancer?
 What does it mean to you?

 It is a great honour to have been asked to be a patron of such a wonderful charity.
 By becoming a patron, it will undoubtedly give me a wider platform and a louder voice in supporting the charity in it’s mission to help make breast cancer a disease of the past.